 Low FODMAP Notes

-Brown rice pasta is a type of gluten-free pasta.
-Gluten-free pasta has a recommended low FODMAP serving size of 1 cup (cooked) or 145 grams.
-Brown rice pasta is also a source of low FODMAP whole grains.
-Some brands I enjoy include Tinkyada, Jovial, and Trader Joe’s.
+Brown rice pasta is low FODMAP in servings of 1 cup cooked (150 g).
+It's also a source of low FODMAP whole grains.
+Some brands I enjoy include Tinkyada, Jovial, and Trader Joe's.

 Low FODMAP broth can be a great way to add low FODMAP flavor.
 Many store-bought options contain high FODMAP ingredients like garlic and onion.
 Read labels and avoid products containing these high FODMAP ingredients.
 My go-to is Fody's Low FODMAP Veggie Broth but you can find other options here.